flutter/website/src/content/release/breaking-changes/material-design-3-token-update.md

 ## Summary

 The Material Design tokens updated the mapping of 4 color roles (only in Light mode) to be more visually appealing while retaining accessible contrast.
-There are not any breakages identified in Flutter testing of this change, which applied to the following color properties:
+Testing identified this change as [non-breaking] in Flutter, but some customers might notice this small change.
+The update affected the following color properties:

 * On-primary-container (Primary10 to Primary30)
 * On-secondary-container (Secondary10 to Secondary30)